drodriguln/cero-ui/README.md

 # Cero UI
 Cero is a card game web application based on Crazy Eights.
+The UI and API for Cero is split between two code bases: `cero-ui` and `cero-api`.
 This UI is built using React and Material UI, and communicates game actions to the `cero-api` backend.

+_Card assets were created by Cara Sheridan._

 ## Try it Out